The 2019 Los Angeles Auto Show isn't until November but the show's first world premiere has already been confirmed.

 2020 BMW 2-Series Gran Coupe spy shots - Image via S. Baldauf/SB-Medien

 The car was hardly a secret as BMW has been testing prototypes in the wild for close to two years.
-The 2-Series Gran Coupe is a coupe-like sedan to go up against the Mercedes-Benz CLA, which has just been redesigned, and it will be the first front-wheel-drive BMW to be sold in the United States, though it will likely be offered exclusively with all-wheel drive here.
+The 2-Series Gran Coupe is a coupe-like sedan to go up against the Mercedes-Benz CLA, which has just been redesigned, and it will be among the first front-wheel-drive BMWs to be sold in the United States including the X1, though the 2-Series will likely be offered exclusively with all-wheel drive here.

 The 2-Series Gran Coupe is designed around BMW Group's new front-wheel-drive platform known as FAAR, whose first application will be a redesigned 1-Series hatchback also due in 2019 but not expected in the U.S. Compared to the 1-Series hatch, the 2-Series Gran Coupe's roofline will adopt a sleeker, fastback design.
 The hood will also taper more toward the nose while the rear overhang should be slightly longer.